CodecoolGlobal/tech-interview-workbook-A-Bolf/docs/module_progbasics.md

 ### Programming languages - Python
 #### How do you use a dictionary in Python?
 #### What does it mean that an object is immutable in Python?
+an object being immutable means it can't be modified in memory.
 #### What is conditional expression in Python?
+an expression that executes a block of code based on the given condition being true or false
 #### What are different types of arguments in Python?
+default arguments.
+keyword arguments.
+positional arguments.
+arbitrary arguments.
 #### What is variable shadowing? (context: variable scope)
+shadowing is when a variable is declared within a certain scope with the same name as a variable in an outer scope
 #### What can happen if you try to delete/drop/add an item from a List, while you are iterating over it in Python?
+if you delet a list item while iterating over the list the deleted item will simply be removed from the list. if you add an item it gets added to the list and will be iterated over like the other items
 #### What is the "golden rule" of variable scoping in Python (context: LEGB)?
 What is the lifetime of variables?
+the LEGB rule determines the order in wich python looks up variable names. when a variable is referenced python will look that name up sequentially in the local, enclosing, global, and built-in scope, giving the first occurence of it or an error if it's not found.

+The lifetime of variables inside a function is as long as the function executes, they are destroyed after the function returns or terminates.
+Global variables live from when the module is imported until the end of the application - unless the variable is explicitly deleted.
+Built-in variables live from the start of the interpreter until the code exits.
 #### If you need to access the iterator variable after a for loop, how would you do it in Python?
 #### What type of elements can a list contain in Python?
 #### What is slice operator in Python and how to use?